Tropicana Brands Group

 Tropicana Brands Group (/ˌtrɒpɪ'kænə/ TROP-ih-KAN-ə) is an American fruit-based beverage company.
 It was founded in 1947 by Anthony T. Rossi in Bradenton, Florida.
-Between 1998 and 2021, it was a subsidiary of PepsiCo.
-In August 2021, 61% of Tropicana was sold along with the rest of PepsiCo's juice brand portfolio for $3.3 billion to French investment fund PAI Partners.
+The company was a subsidiary of PepsiCo from 1998 to 2021.
+In August 2021, 61% of Tropicana was sold with the rest of PepsiCo's juice brand portfolio for $3.3 billion to French investment fund PAI Partners.
 PepsiCo retained the remaining 39% of the company's ownership.

 History

 Establishment

-Tropicana traces its roots to Anthony T. Rossi, a native of Sicily in Italy, who immigrated to the United States in 1921 when he was 21.
+Tropicana traces its roots to Anthony T. Rossi, a native of Sicily in Italy, who immigrated to the United States in 1921 at the age of 21.
 He drove a taxi, was a grocer in New York, then worked as a farmer in Virginia.
-He then moved to Florida in 1940, where he farmed, and was a restaurateur.
+He then moved to Florida in 1940, where he farmed and operated a restaurant.
 His first involvement with the Florida citrus industry was creating fresh fruit gift boxes.
-These were sold in Macy's and Gimbels department stores, all in the city of New York.
+These were sold in Macy's and Gimbels department stores, in the city of New York.

-In 1947, Rossi settled in Palmetto, Florida, and began packing fruit gift boxes and jars of sectioned fruit for salads under the name Manatee River Packing Company.
+In 1947, Rossi settled in Palmetto, Florida (north of Bradenton, Florida) and began packing fruit gift boxes and jars of sectioned fruit for salads under the name Manatee River Packing Company.
 As the fruit segment business grew, the company moved to a larger location in East Bradenton, Florida, and changed its name to Fruit Industries.
-Fruit Industries continued to grow, even started supplying ingredients for the fresh fruit salads on the menu of New York's famed Waldorf-Astoria Hotel.
+Fruit Industries continued to grow, started supplying ingredients for fresh fruit salads on the menu of New York's famed Waldorf-Astoria Hotel.
 Rossi began producing frozen concentrated orange juice at the East Bradenton location as a natural extension of the fruit section business.

 Evolution

 In 1952, Rossi purchased the Grapefruit Canning Company in Bradenton.
 The fresh fruit segments and orange juice business was profitable enough that he discontinued the production of fruit boxes.
-He developed flash pasteurization in 1954, a preservation process that raised the temperature of juice for a short time to only minimally affect its taste.
+He developed flash pasteurization in 1954, a preservation process that raised the temperature of juice for a short time to minimally affect its taste.
 It provided an alternative to the frozen product, which both heated and concentrated the juice.
 Tropicana Pure Premium chilled juice became the company's flagship product.

 The company developed a trademarked cartoon mascot for the brand called Tropic-Ana, a barefoot young girl carrying oranges on her head and wearing clothing that resembles a Hawaiian grass skirt and lei.
-She appeared prominently on the juice cartons and even the train cars used to transport the juice.
+She appeared prominently on the juice cartons and train cars used to transport the juice.
 Her image was phased out during the 1980s.

 Ed Price was hired as executive vice president and director in 1955 and represented the company as chairman of the Florida Citrus Commission.
 In 1957, the company's name was changed to Tropicana Products, Inc. to reflect the growing appeal of the Tropicana brand.